pnminh/aws-solutions-architect-associate-notes-SAAC03/access/SSM.md

 - Runs on linux, win or mac
 - Send session log data to [[S3]] or [[CloudWatch]]
 - Shell is open from SSM to [[EC2]] and is herby locked within AWS

+## How it works
+- SSM agent from EC2 initiate websocket connection through 443 to AWS Systems manager service
+- EC2 IAM profile role needs to have access to SSM, not the other way around